soundwaverohit/HybridQuantumClassicalEncoder-MolecularSystems/README.md

 #### TODO
-- Look at the correct hamiltonian coefficient changes and where to implement them
+- Get the hamiltonian matrix correct for the water molecule and getting the correct energy values
-- Have the hamiltonian to find the correct ground state with the correct parameters and the quantum encoder version to find the difference
+- Get research insight into why the model is performing well

 ## Repo Information